|

 wire, and presumably create the electrical

+connection needed.
 If you read the old archives, some posts claim

 that 8mm wires will fit right into the distributor